-Here at Unity College that means implementing the Enterprise Model.
+Here at Unity Environmental University that means implementing the Enterprise Model.

-In 2017, Unity College adopted an enterprise model as its organizational structure.
-An enterprise model allows for the creation of distinct units within the overall College.
-The enterprise model is similar to a matrix organization, with some real advantages that allow the College to be more responsive to the rapidly changing needs of students and society.
+In 2017, Unity Environmental University adopted an enterprise model as its organizational structure.
+An enterprise model allows for the creation of distinct units within the overall University.
+The enterprise model is similar to a matrix organization, with some real advantages that allow the University to be more responsive to the rapidly changing needs of students and society.

 The enterprise model combines the innovation potential of a functional hierarchy with the collaboration between disciplines that characterizes a project-based structure.

 This forward-thinking, entrepreneurial approach allows the creation of distinct independent Sustainable Education Business Units (SEBUs) that are decentralized and charged with developing programs, services, and/or products that are tailored to audience-specific needs.

 In the enterprise model, SEBUs can do their important and unique audience-focused work without needing permission from or affecting the entire organization.
 We evaluate each SEBU annually for its viability and adjust business plans accordingly.
 We currently have three academic SEBUs and one business ventures SEBU: